Basic ECG Interpretation

 Julie Kamphaus, MSN, RN is a registered nurse in the Surgery Support department at Methodist Hospital.

-Nebraska Methodist College Center for Professional and Continuing Education awards educational credit to the disciplines listed below.
+Nebraska Methodist College Professional Development awards educational credit to the disciplines listed below.
 Each professional is accountable to understand their accrediting/licensing body's standards and requirements.
 The definitive source of information on continuing education requirements is your state or national regulatory board.

 6.0 contact hours awarded.
 Code #NE13-16C07.
-Nebraska Methodist College Center for Professional and Continuing Education is an approved provider of continuing nursing education by the Midwest Multistate Division, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
+Nebraska Methodist College Professional Development is an approved provider of continuing nursing education by the Midwest Multistate Division, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
 This includes 0 pharmacology hours.

 6.0 Education hours.
 Nebraska Methodist College assigns education hours based on 60 minutes of classroom instruction for each offering.
 Participants may use these for their professional continuing education hours and toward re-licensure if so approved within the standards and guidelines of their discipline.